dianadiazc/customer-wa/content/work2/task-4.md

 <img src="../images/ip11.png" alt="drawing" width="800"/>

 {{% notice warning %}}
-If after 5 minutes you are still unable to see the EC2 instances in the inventory, please reboot your EC2 instances.
+If after 5 minutes you are still unable to see the EC2 instances in the inventory, please stop and restart your EC2 instances.
 {{% /notice %}}